adlnlp/magic_vqa/README.md

 ```

 ## 4. Contributing
-We welcome contributions from the research community to improve the effeicency of MAGIC-VQA.
+We welcome contributions from the research community to improve the efficiency of MAGIC-VQA.
 If you have any idea or would like to report a bug, please open an issue or submit a pull request.

 ## 5. License
 The code is released under the MIT License.